akoutmos/unplug/README.md

   the predicate (a predicate is a module that implements the `Unplug.Predicate` behavior).
 - A module that implements the `Unplug.Predicate` behavior.
 Without any predicate options being specified, an empty list is sent as the second argument to the predicate's `call/2` function.
-- An anonymous function of arity one.
-That one argument being the `conn` for the current request.

 The `:do` entry can be: